Costs and financing

 Universal coverage, multiple layers of protection

-We have evolved a mixed financing system, with multiple tiers of protection to ensure that no Singaporean is denied access to basic healthcare because of affordability issues.
+We have a multi-payor financing system, with different layers of protection that work together to ensure that no Singaporean is denied access to appropriate healthcare due to an inability to pay.

-The second tier of protection is provided by Medisave, a compulsory individual medical savings account scheme which allows practically all Singaporeans to pay for their share of medical treatment without financial difficulty.
-Working Singaporeans and their employers contribute a part of the monthly wages into the account to save up for their future medical needs and this is portable across jobs and after retirement.
+The second tier of protection is provided by MediSave, a compulsory individual medical savings scheme which Singaporeans can tap on to pay for their share of the medical treatment costs.
+Working Singaporeans and their employers contribute a part of the monthly wages into the MediSave account to help them meet their current and future healthcare needs.

-The third level of protection is provided by MediShield Life which has replaced MediShield from 1 Nov 2015.
-MediShield Life is a basic health insurance plan which helps to pay for large hospital bills and selected costly outpatient treatments, such as dialysis and chemotherapy for cancer.
-It is basic because it is sized for subsidised treatment in public hospitals.
-MediShield Life will provide protection for all Singapore Citizens and Permanent Residents, for life, including for any serious pre-existing conditions.
-Individual responsibility for one’s healthcare needs is promoted through the co-payment features of MediShield Life.
+The third level of protection is provided by MediShield Life.
+MediShield Life is a basic health insurance scheme which helps to pay for large hospital bills and selected costly outpatient treatments, such as dialysis and chemotherapy for cancer.
+As a basic insurance scheme, its coverage is sized for subsidised treatments in public hospitals.
+MediShield Life protects all Singapore Citizens and Permanent Residents for life, including for any serious pre-existing conditions.
 The Government has also committed to keep MediShield Life premiums affordable with a range of Government subsidies.

-Many Singaporeans also choose to supplement their MediShield Life coverage with Integrated Shield plans (IPs).
-IPs are made up of two components – MediShield Life and additional private insurance coverage providing additional benefits and coverage (e.g. to cover the costs of private hospitals or Class A/B1 wards in the public hospitals).
-As they provide additional benefits and coverage, premiums for such plans are also higher than MediShield Life.
+Many Singaporeans also choose to supplement their MediShield Life coverage with Integrated Shield Plans (IPs).
+IPs are made up of two components – the MediShield Life component and additional private insurance component providing additional benefits and coverage (e.g. to cover the costs of private hospitals or Class A/B1 wards in the public hospitals).
+As they provide additional benefits and coverage, premiums for such plans are also higher than MediShield Life’s.

-ElderShield, a severe disability insurance, is offered to all 40 year old Singaporeans with Central Provident Fund Board accounts, to risk-pool against the financial risks of suffering a severe disability.
-Similarly, ElderShield Supplements allow policyholders to purchase additional disability benefits coverage beyond the basic ElderShield product.
+ElderShield, a severe disability insurance, was previously offered to all 40 year old Singaporeans with Central Provident Fund Board accounts, to risk-pool against the financial risks associated with developing severe disability.
+Enrolment into ElderShield has ceased with the introduction of CareShield Life in 2020.

-Finally, Medifund is a medical endowment fund set up by the Government to act as the ultimate safety net for needy Singaporean patients who face financial difficulties with their remaining medical bills after receiving Government subsidies and drawing on other means of payments including MediShield Life, private Integrated Plans (IPs), Medisave and cash.
+Finally, MediFund is a medical endowment fund set up by the Government as a safety net for needy Singaporean patients who face financial difficulties with their remaining medical bills even after Government subsidies and drawing on other means of payments including MediShield Life, Integrated Shield Plans (IPs), MediSave and cash.

 Back to Top